-In 1979, the County, Seattle, and the Port embarked on a program to regionalize taxicab regulations and licensing by developing consistent regulations and services across jurisdictions.
+In 1979, King County (County), the City of Seattle (Seattle), and the Port of Seattle embarked on a program to regionalize taxicab regulations and licensing by developing consistent regulations and services across jurisdictions.
 This promoted public safety and customer service by standardizing fees, regulations, enforcement, and rate review procedures throughout the County.